 If the contract is terminated within the first one to 12 months of service, an employee receives 5/6 of their pay for each completed month of work.
 For one year or more of service, an employee gets the same severance, plus payment for any days off they didn’t take.

 At Globalization Partners, our global PEO services and Employer of Record model accelerate your international expansion and reduce the associated risks.
 We have the knowledge and resources to support your company wherever you choose to go.
-Have peace of mind while you focus on what you do best — running your business.
+Have peace of mind while you focus on what you do best — running your company.

 Contact us today to learn more about what we can do for you during your global expansion to Fiji.